Psalm 10

 Can’t you just hear the author of this psalm calling for help, “Do something Lord or the evil will overtake me!”

 Psalm 10 has no heading.
 Some Bible scholars believe Psalm 10 to be a continuation of Psalm 9, but no one knows with certainty.
-Because this unnamed psalm is nestled between a number of psalms attributed to king David, this one is also thought to be penned by him.
+Because this unnamed psalm is nestled between a number of psalms attributed to King David, this one is also thought to be penned by him.

 At first glance, Psalm 10 seems like one long list of complaints, yet at further study this list will fill us with encouragement.

 The psalms are prayers.
 When you read them, read them like a prayer to God.
 Psalm 10 starts off with anger, frustration, and fear at what is going on around the author.
 He moves into asking God for help.
-Then closes with a song with praise to a God who always hears and answers His children.
+Then closes with a song of praise to a God who always hears and answers His children.
 A prayer.

 That is how we are taught to pray.
 When we talk to the Lord, we share our worries and fears.
 He hears us, and just even through the act of sharing, we can find peace and comfort in the One who listens.
 We can also find encouragement that He will act.
 We trust in that promise.